Cuban Revolution of 1933: Background

+End of Machado regime

 The authoritarian policies of Gerardo Machado and the Great Depression beginning in 1929 plunged Cuba into an economic and social crisis, amidst which opposition groups proliferated.
 Pressure and demonstrations by the Directorio Estudiantil Universitario (Student Directory) and workers, as well by US Ambassador Sumner Welles, forced Machado to resign.

 Carlos Manuel de Céspedes y Quesada led a provisional government that included members of the opposition group ABC in its cabinet.
 Other groups from the Machado opposition were unsatisfied with the provisional government, which to them represented an unacceptable compromise with US interventionism.
 On August 24, the Student Directory issued a Manifesto-Program that denounced the ABC and made various demands, including the formation of a new government.

 Military

 After the fall of Machado, the military perceived its situation as precarious.
 Opposition forces controlled Havana, and took their revenge on supporters of the Machado regime, including police and some soldiers.
 The military was reluctant to intervene in this situation lest the public perceive it as an agent of the old regime.
 Arrest of 50 soldiers and 21 officers did not satisfy demands for reform.

 Critics of the Céspedes government, including within the military, charged that it was not taking sufficient action against Machado's backers within the military, and that it had failed to reinstate officers who had opposed Machado.
 This situation exacerbated longstanding tension (related to age, class, and race) between the ranks of officers.